YijunSu/LBSN_Dataset/README.md

 ## Location-Based Social Networks Datasets

-<big>**The datasets can be used for POI/next-POI recommendation, trajectory recommendation, friends recommendation (link prediction),
+<mark>The datasets can be used for POI/next-POI recommendation, trajectory recommendation, friends recommendation (link prediction),
-activity recommendations, group recommendation and community discovery tasks.
+activity recommendations, group recommendation and community discovery tasks.mark>
-**</big>
 ```
 Statistics for FGCRec: